AliAtaollahi/CPS_IOT_HW/README.md

   return false;
 }
 ```
-The sendHandshake function in our code is designed to establish an initial communication session between the Arduino-based system and a server.
-This handshake is critical as it sets up a preliminary connection with the server, reducing the overhead for subsequent RFID tag transmissions by ensuring the communication channel is open and responsive.
  Here’s a breakdown focusing on the core components and their purposes:

 **1. Packet Handling and Data Preparation**
 - **Packet Processing**: The function starts by receiving and processing packets to maintain an active Ethernet interface using `ether.packetReceive()` and `ether.packetLoop()`.